wneessen/arrgo/README.md

 To build the bot from the sources, you need to have Go installed, as well.

+## Getting started
+To get started with your own instance of ArrGo, make sure that you have [all required components](#requirements) at hand.
+Next make sure to select the type of [Docker environment](#releases) you want to run on.
+Now it's time to set up your [config file](#configuration) with the corresponding settings for your database, discord token, etc.
+As final set, you need to run the SQL migrations, so that bot sets up all required database tables and settings.
+You can do so by providing the `-migrate` flag.
+You are now all set and ready to start your ArrGo instance.

 ## Releases
 ArrGo is released as Docker image only.
 You can find the different branches on its [Github Packages](https://github.com/wneessen/arrgo/pkgs/container/arrgo) page.